 The data subject is the person whose personal data are collected, held or processed.

-Transfers are subject to specific safeguards when the recipient is located in a country outside the EU / European Economic Area (EEA) according to Articles 25-26 of Directive 95/46/EC and Article 9 of Regulation (EC) No 45/2001.
-See for instance the conditions for the transfer of PNR data or relating to the Safe Harbour scheme.
+Transfers are subject to specific safeguards when the recipient is located in a country outside the EU / European Economic Area (EEA) according to Chapter V of the GDPR and of Regulation (EU) No 2018/1725.
+See for instance the conditions for the transfer of PNR data or relating to the EU-US Privacy Shield scheme.